After Trump's win, China and Mexico move to deepen ties

 Trump has vowed to renegotiate or scrap the North American Free Trade Agreement, a trade deal important to Mexico, which includes the United States and Canada.

-Reporting by Joanna Zuckerman Bernstein and Frank Jack Daniel; Additional reporting by Christian Shepherd in Beijing; Editing by Peter Cooney and Lincoln Feast
+Reporting by Joanna Zuckerman Bernstein and Frank Jack Daniel; Editing by Peter Cooney